tometoproject/docs/installation.rst

 - ``script/lint``: Makes sure your code looks nice and is ready to commit
 - ``script/fix``: Automatically corrects your code based on our linting rules (this modifies your actual code files)
-- ``script/run``: Runs both the frontend and the backend
+- ``script/run``: Runs both the frontend and the backend and watched for changes.
+This is what you want most of the time.
 - ``script/run_b``: Runs only the backend
 - ``script/run_f``: Runs only the frontend
-- ``script/watch``: Runs and watches for changes for the frontend and backend.
-This is what you want most of the time.